Introduction

 Backward Compatibility

-As of the 11th generation, the LGA 1200 socket is nearing the end of its lifecycle.
-Intel’s next-generation Alder Lake processors use a new LGA 1700 socket, which means that users looking to upgrade to a 12th generation or later CPU will need to purchase a new motherboard.
+The LGA 1200 socket is nearing the end of the road with an 11th generation processor.
+With Intel’s Alder Lake lineup being based on a new LGA 1700 socket, consumers looking to update to a 12th generation or later will have to go out and get themselves a new motherboard.

 CPU Overclocking